 A 90s teen screen fixture who masterfully transitioned from friendly ghost co-star to a genre-defining figure in horror and cult cinema.

-Devon Sawa didn't just appear in the 1990s; he helped define its cinematic youth culture.
-Bursting out of Vancouver, he quickly shed his early role as a toy pitchman to become Casper's human counterpart, a role that made him a household name for a generation.
-But Sawa refused to be pigeonholed as the wholesome lead.
-He pivoted sharply, embracing darker, edgier material that resonated with teenage audiences.
-His turn as a slacker punk in 'SLC Punk!' showcased a raw authenticity, while 'Idle Hands' and the seminal 'Final Destination' cemented his status as a horror icon.
-His career arc—from family films to cult classics—demonstrates a deliberate and savvy navigation of Hollywood, earning him a lasting, dedicated fanbase that grew up right alongside him.
+Devon Sawa played Casper's human counterpart in 1995, a role that defined cinematic youth culture for a generation.
+Bursting out of Vancouver, he shed his early role as a toy pitchman to become a screen presence.
+He pivoted sharply, embracing darker material.
+His turn as a slacker punk in 'SLC Punk!' showcased raw authenticity, while 'Idle Hands' and 'Final Destination' solidified his status as a horror figure.
+His career arc — from family films to cult classics — demonstrates deliberate navigation of Hollywood, earning a lasting fanbase.

 1965–1980